The Best Arcades in Portland

 Avalon Theatre & Wunderland

-Have hours of fun at very affordable prices at Wunderland, a family-owned local chain of arcades and theatres around Portland.
-Second-run shows to fill the three screens at Oregon’s oldest operating theater, the art deco Avalon Theatre on Southeast Belmont Street.
-The Avalon has housed a nickel arcade since 1925, and still offers a vast array of arcade games (plus air hockey and other favorites) for five cents per play.
-Head to the suburban Wunderland locations in Gresham and Beaverton to pair arcade fun with a few rousing rounds of laser tag.
+Have hours of fun at very affordable prices at Wunderland, a family-owned local chain of arcades and theaters around Portland.
+Second-run shows fill the screens at Oregon’s oldest operating theater, the art deco Avalon Theatre & Electric Castle’s Wunderland on Southeast Belmont Street.
+The Avalon has housed a “nickel arcade” since 1925, and still offers a vast array of arcade games, plus air hockey and other favorites (though they’ve since transitioned from literal nickels to a swipe card system, games are still priced by the number of nickels, and most cost just a few to play).
+Head to the suburban Wunderland outposts in Gresham, Beaverton and Milwaukie (a farther-out location can also be found in Salem) to pair arcade fun with other rousing activities like laser tag, miniature golf and go-karts.
 There are more than 100 arcade games in each location, with plenty of opportunities for ticket collection.
 All ages.

 Punch Bowl Social Club

 This sprawling establishment occupies the entire third floor of downtown Portland’s Pioneer Place mall and boasts a catalog of entertainment options.
 Explore an arcade dedicated to golden-era video games and pinball, table-top games and giant-sized versions of Jenga and Scrabble.
 Find more entertainment in the private karaoke rooms and 10-pin bowling lanes.
-Punch Bowl offers plenty of food and drink options as well, with a kids’ menu filled with cafeteria classics like sloppy joes and grilled cheese sandwiches.
-Minors are allowed until 10 p.m.
+Punch Bowl has plenty of food and drink options as well — in addition to a full menu of satisfying pub fare, enjoy brunch service, robust happy hour offerings and late-night bites.
+Open to minors until until 10 p.m. daily.

 Portland Bar Arcades